A domain is your address on the internet. Ours is 1and1.co.uk. What will yours be?

 This means both that your SSL certificate is installed correctly and that it is valid.
 For more detailed information on the checked certificate go to "certificate information".
 "Certificate status" also shows you whether or not your certificate is valid.

 Even if your certificate is working and valid you are not automatically protected against all known threats.
 If your certificate is valid but does not offer you complete protection, our SSL checker will automatically tell you.
-The test looks for any security gaps and informs you of threats you still need to protect yourself against, which usually requires buying an updated SSL certificate.
+The test looks for any security gaps in your SSL version and informs you of threats you still need to protect yourself against, which usually requires adapting the configuration of the web server.

 Can the SSL checker detect if I am affected by Heartbleed, BEAST or similar security gaps?

-The SSL checker examines the SSL certificate of the URL for any security gaps, which occur predominantly in older versions of SSL certificates and are points of weakness for cyber-crime methods like POODLE, FREAK, BEAST, CRIME and Heartbleed.
-If the SSL certificate does not pass the Heartbleed test or one of the other security checks, the SSL check will let you know and even give you advice on how to solve the problem.
+The SSL checker examines the SSL configuration of the URL for any security gapsPotential vulnerabilities include POODLE, FREAK, BEAST, CRIME and Heartbleed.
+If the website checked does not pass the Heartbleed test or one of the other security checks, the SSL check will let you know and even give you advice on how to solve the problem.

 I am experiencing some problems with the installation of my SSL certificate.
 What can I do?